NCAT Agriculture Specialist

 While anyone can choose to grow organically, federal regulations now control the labeling and marketing of all organic products.
 If you plan to represent your farm products as organic, you must be certified.
-To learn about the steps toward organic certification, see ATTRA's Organic Farm Certification & The National Organic Program.
+To learn about the steps toward organic certification, see ATTRA's Organic Certification of Farms and Businesses Producing Agricultural Products.

 Weed control and soil fertility are the principal challenges associated with organic rice production.
 Primary weed-control practices include crop rotations, land leveling, seedbed preparation, water management, and rotary hoeing.